 Mulberries are often underestimated as an edible berry.
 They may not share spots by the strawberries, blueberries and raspberries that line the supermarkets, but they are excellent preserved as a jam, cooked in recipes or to enjoy just as a handful.
-Mulberries are also great because they grow abundantly on trees.
+It’s great to grow mulberries because they grow abundantly on trees.
 There are three types of mulberry including red, white and black.
 The only one not native to the United States is the white mulberry, which was brought from China by the British.
 You can propagate your own mulberry trees from cuttings.

 What You Need